(36256) 1999 XT17: Asteroid family

-is the parent body of a small asteroid family (FIN: 629) with 58 identified members.
+is the parent body of an asteroid family (FIN: 3029) with 661 identified members.
 The family lies near the outer edge of the "pristine zone", a region of the outer main belt bounded by the 5:2 and 7:3 mean motion resonances (MMRs) with Jupiter at 2.825 AU and 2.955 AU, respectively.
 This zone, whose name was coined in a 2013 study led by Miroslav Brož, is deficient in smaller asteroids.
 The bounding resonances prevent the migration of asteroids from outside the zone, and it may represent the primordial main belt population before the creation of large asteroid families.

 The family is unusually rich in olivine-bearing A-type asteroids.
 Of the 36 members that have a spectral classification, 44.4% are A-types—an abundance seven times higher than the main belt average.
 The second-most abundant spectral type found within the family is the S-complex, comprising 30.5% of the classified population.
 However, S-complex members of the family may have originated from other asteroid families, becoming interlopers of the family.
 None of the five S-complex families residing within the pristine zone are close enough to the family to contaminate it.
 (Note: The S-complex families in the pristine zone are associated with 158 Koronis, 832 Karin, 918 Itha, 10811 Lau, and .)
 Instead, the Eos family is the likeliest source of contamination.
 The Eos family resides outside of the pristine zone, but some of its members migrated across the 7:3 Jovian MMR fast enough to avoid destabilization and now contaminate the pristine zone.
 A 2024 study led by M. Galinier noted that all of the family's S-complex members have orbits similar to known Eos family migrants, suggesting that only the A-type members are truly related to each other.
 If the family only consists of A-type asteroids, then it likely originated from the mantle of a partially or fully differentiated planetesimal.